we mean by

 Julie Hickman has been working full time in education since 1984.
 She earned her B.A. in Elementary Education at Adams State College, and then earned her Masters in Multicultural Education through a University of New Mexico Graduate Internship.
 She currently is a K-5 Math Interventionist at Appleton Elementary and is proud to call herself an Appleton Bookworm.
 Over the past 30 years, Julie has taught first, second, third and fourth grades in both Colorado and New Mexico.
 She has also been a reading interventionist and has taught summer literacy programs k-5, art, gifted and talented, and science during the summers.
 Julie loves seeing learners gain skills and build confidence as readers, writers, and mathematicians.
 Julie enjoys having the opportunity to work one-on-one with students, as well as building relationships with students and families.
 She loves being part of the Essentials in Learning team!

-Amy Shepherd-Fowler has been a professional educator since 1998.
-She taught grades 1-5 for 15 years before moving onto the D51 Curriculum and Instructional Support Team as an instructional math coach and professional learning specialist.
-She is currently the assistant principal for both Mesa View and Lincoln OM Elementary Schools.
-Amy has and continues to provide professional learning and consulting for educators and is an instructor of record for Colorado Mesa University.
-Amy has significant experience with students who have ADHD, anxiety, and behavioral issues.
-She believes in all students’ ability to learn and grow and engage in learning.
+Amy Shepherd has been a professional educator since 1998.
+She taught grades 1-5 for 15 years before moving onto the D51 Curriculum and Instructional Support Team as an Instructional Math Coach and Professional Learning Specialist.
+Amy has been a school administrator since 2017, and she has been the Principal at Clifton Elementary School since 2021.
+Amy continues to provide professional learning and consulting for educators and is an instructor of record for Colorado Mesa University.
+Amy has significant experience with students who have ADHD, executive functioning, anxiety, and behavioral issues.
+She believes that education is the "Great Equalizer," and she believes that all children can learn and grow as they engage in meaningful and impactful learning.
+Through learner engagement in education, this creates the foundation for life-long success.

 Tracy Seremak, M. Ed.